Auction-Based Regulation for Artificial Intelligence: Reserve Thresholding: Base Regulation

-\end{theorem} When a regulator implements reserve thresholding, as formally detailed in Theorem \ref{thm:simple-threshold}, agents exert minimal effort, submitting models that just meet the required safety threshold $\epsilon$.
-While this approach ensures that all deployed models satisfy the minimum safety requirements, it fails to encourage agents to build models with safety levels exceeding $\epsilon$.
-Additionally, agents whose deployment rewards are less than the cost of achieving the safety threshold, i.e., $v_i^d < p_\epsilon$, have no incentive to participate in the regulatory process, leading to reduced participation rates, as detailed in Remark~\ref{rm:lackincentive}.
+\end{theorem} When a regulator implements reserve thresholding, as formally detailed in Theorem \ref{thm:simple-threshold}, agents exert minimal effort, submitting models that just meet the required compliance threshold $\epsilon$.
+While this approach ensures that all deployed models satisfy minimum compliance, it fails to encourage agents to build models with compliance levels exceeding $\epsilon$.
+Additionally, agents whose deployment rewards are less than the cost of achieving compliance, \textit{i.e.,} $v_i^d < p_\epsilon$, lack incentive to participate in the regulatory process.
+That lack of incentive leads to reduced participation rates (Remark~\ref{rm:lackincentive}).

-\begin{remark}[Lack of Incentive] Each agent is only incentivized to submit a model with safety $s_i^* = \epsilon$.
-Our goal is to construct a mechanism that incentivizes agents to build models reaching past minimum requirements: $s_i^* > \epsilon$. \end{remark}
+\begin{remark}[Lack of Incentive] Each agent is only incentivized to submit a model with compliance $s_i^* = \epsilon$.
+Our goal is to incentivize agents to build models that possess compliance levels exceeding the minimum threshold: $s_i^* > \epsilon$. \end{remark}